 To do so, Google relied both on well established open-source components, such as the Linux Kernel, and munching them together in a brand new userspace environment.
 This talk will detail the most important components of Android userspace and the interactions between them that allow developers to face a consistent API for their applications.

-This talk will be given on Tuesday 9th July 2012, at 14:00, by Maxime Ripard, embedded Linux and Android engineer at Free Electrons.
+This talk will be given on Tuesday 9th July 2012, at 14:00, by Maxime Ripard, embedded Linux and Android engineer at Bootlin.
 Maxime is also teaching our newest training course on Android system development.

 Buildroot: a nice, simple and efficient embedded Linux build system